chris-belcher/electrum-personal-server/README.md

 wallet.
 Other Electrum server implementations will be able to sync your wallet immediately even if you have historical transactions, and they can serve multiple Electrum connections at once.

+Traditional Electrum servers inherently are not very scalable and use many resources which push people towards using centralized solutions.
+This is what we'd like to avoid with Electrum Personal Server.

 Definitely check out implementations like [ElectrumX](https://github.com/kyuupichan/electrumx/) if you're interested in this sort of thing.